shakfu/maxutils/docs/FAQ.md

 # FAQ

+## General

+**Why did you write another notarization script when theere so many out there?**

+This script is expressly designed for signing / notarizing Max standalones (and eventually, will aim to support externals as well).

+Also writing it has the desired benefit of helping understand the subject a bit more.

 ## Codesigning

 **Why am I getting "bundle format is ambiguous (could be app or framework)" errors for the framework signing section?**